Fitch Affirms Prudential Plc's IDR at 'A+'; Outlook Stable

 the retirement

-market.
-In the US, under the banner of JNL, it is one of the
+UK retail market.
+In the US, under the banner of JNL, it is one

 insurance markets and benefit from the rising personal wealth